 Grade forgiveness.
-If a student receives a grade of D or F in a course at Roanoke, he or she may repeat the course for credit.
+If a student receives a grade of D or F in a course at Mid-Atlantic Christian University, he or she may repeat the course for credit.
 The highest grade earned will be used in any grade point computation.
-The both grades earned in the course will appear on the transcript, with an indication that the course has been repeated.
+Both grades earned in the course will appear on the transcript, with an indication that the course has been repeated.
 There is no limit to the number of times a student may repeat a course.
 Veterans should consult with the Registrar or their D.V.A. representative regarding the latest regulation relative to repeating a course.